MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 - The Standard Deduction Amount is \$5,670 for MS3 and S3 Filing Status.
 - The Standard Deduction Amount is \$2,835 for S2 Filing Status.
 - The Personal Exemption amount is \$256 for all Filing Status.
-- New Filing status for 2020 *NOWH* (No Withholding Provided) Flat tax rate of 8% (remains for 2025 year)
+- New Filing status for 2020 *NOWH* (No Withholding Provided) Flat tax rate of 8% (remains for 2025 year).
 - HB2119 requires employers to withhold income tax at a rate of 8 percent of employee wages if they employee has not provided a withholding statement or exemption certificate.
 Continue withholding at the 8 percent rate until the employee submits a withholding statement and exemption certificate.

 Special Tax Type rates for MS3 Filing Status: